World Car of the eightiesis the second generation Volkswagen Passat/Santana.

 Late 1984 saw the introduction of the 4-door Sedan and Wagon as Corsar in Mexico.

-In 1985 the 4-door Sedan came into production in China as Shanghai-Volkswagen Santana, together with the Wagon, followed in 1995 by a 4-door Sedan with extended wheelbase with the new Brazilian roof end.
+In 1985 the 4-door Sedan came into production in China as Shanghai-Volkswagen Santana (initially called Shanghai Santana or Santana-Shanghai in the export), together with the Wagon, followed in 1995 by a 4-door Sedan with extended wheelbase with the new Brazilian roof end.
 The Santana is still in full production in China.

 By 1987 the 4-door Sedan was manufactured in Argentina as Carat.
 By 1992 the revised 4-door Sedan was sold as Ford Galaxy.